james-huang/james-huang.github.io/_posts/2015-07-28-how-to-not-get-phished.md

 ## What does a phishing request look like?

-I get an e-mail like this, and I don’t think much of it because I get a lot of confirmation emails about logging from different places or devices.
-I also recently signed up for a youtube partner account so I go ahead and click the link.
+I get the e-mail bellow, and I don’t think much of it because I get a lot of confirmation emails about logging from different places or devices.
+I also recently signed up for a youtube partner account so I click the link.

 __Remember:__ anyone can spoof a sender email address.